 Opopeo Amaranth - Organic

 (65 days to flower, 125 days to seed) Open-pollinated.
 The grain of the gods from Opopeo, Mexico.
-Doubles as a wonderful green until flower-set.
+Amaranth was one of the Aztecs’ five principal crops.
+They ground puffed seeds into flour and prepared sauces with the leaves.
+Amaranth grain has 14–16% protein.
+Used as a green until flower-set (~65 days).
 Tom Vigue sows thickly after frost danger, enjoying the bronze-green leaves from 4–6" and the top leaves until the plant reaches 2'.
-Vigue says, “Never stringy, always tender…a lot more massive than spinach,” to which it tastes similar when cooked.
+Vigue says, “Never stringy, always tender …a lot more massive than spinach,” to which it tastes similar when cooked.
 Not great raw.
-Thin as you go to grow grain in the same bed, or start as transplants to increase chances of beginning your harvest before the heavy autumnal rains.
-Huge plants require 2' spacing.
+Thin to grow grain, as huge plants require 2' spacing, or start as transplants to increase chances of beginning your seed harvest before heavy autumnal rains.
 Opopeo’s magenta-purple stems grow 4–8' topped by 2' deep burgundy flower spikes each laden with 4–8 oz of seed grain.
-Grain matures from early to mid October.
+Grain matures from early to mid October in Maine.
 Cut and hang the heads to dry inside rather than field-curing in wet autumns.
 Wait until grain is crumbly dry and then rub against a mesh screen to thresh.
-Store your grain securely; mice love it.
-Boil two parts water to one part grain for a high-protein gluten-free breakfast cereal or mix with pumpkin meal, vegetables and herbs, allow to harden, and slice into fryable patties.
-Multi-branched plants prone to lodging in loose soils, otherwise may offer support to pole beans when given a head start. ~1200-1500 seeds/g.
+Boil 2 parts water to 1 part grain for a high-protein gluten-free cereal or mix with pumpkin meal, vegetables and herbs, allow to harden, and slice into fryable patties.
+Multi-branched plants prone to lodging in loose soils.
+About 1250 seeds/g. ① BACK!

 Additional Information